CucumberStudio enables you to create executable specifications written in a language called Gherkin.

 Step 3: Write a scenario with the Given/When/Then syntax

+To test some functionality thoroughly, you may want to run tests on different sets of input data.
 Cloning scenarios to use different values can quickly become tedious and repetitive.
-Scenario outlines allow you to more concisely express these examples through the use of parameters and datatable.
-Using our previous scenario we can create 3 examples.
+Scenario outlines allow you to more concisely express these examples through the use of parameters and datatables.

 After the step validation, you can notice that the character =